ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 A league commissioner may also decide that an entire league season is being held at a particular time

-of year, or in a specific,, and perhaps less hospitable, part of the world.
+of year, or in a specific, and perhaps less hospitable, part of the world.
 In such cases, all games played during that league season can use one of the following tables